Models of protein production along the cell cycle: an investigation of possible sources of noise: Impact of Gene Replication

-Indeed, between times $\tau_{D}-$ and $\tau_{D}$, the proteins undergo a random partitioning, and since the system is at equilibrium, the distribution of the number of proteins after division $P_{\tau_{D}}$ is the same as the distribution of proteins at birth $P_{0}$.
+Indeed, between times $\tau_{D}-$ and $\tau_{D}$, the proteins undergo a random partitioning, and since the system is at steady state, the distribution of the number of proteins after division $P_{\tau_{D}}$ is the same as the distribution of proteins at birth $P_{0}$.
 As a consequence:

 with $\left(B_{i,1/2}\right)$ being independent Bernoulli random variables of parameter $1/2$ and being all independent of $P_{\tau_{D}-}$. \begin{lem} The mean and the variance of $P_{0}$ depend on the mean and the variance of $P_{\tau_{D}-}$ in the following way